 CVE-2026-7025: Server-Side Request Forgery in Typecho

 CVE-2026-7025 is a server-side request forgery (SSRF) vulnerability in Typecho versions up to 1.
 3. 0.
-It affects the Service::sendPingHandle function in the Ping Back Service Endpoint component, specifically via manipulation of the X-Pingback/link argument.
-The vulnerability can be exploited remotely without authentication.
-Although the exploit has been publicly disclosed, no official response or patch has been provided by the vendor.
+It affects the Service::sendPingHandle function in the Ping Back Service Endpoint component.
+The vulnerability arises from manipulation of the X-Pingback/link argument, allowing an attacker to cause the server to make unauthorized requests.
+The vulnerability can be exploited remotely.
+The vendor has not responded to disclosure requests, and no official patch or remediation is currently available.
 The CVSS 4.
-0 base score is 6.
-9, indicating a medium severity level.
+0 score rates this as a medium severity issue.

 AI Analysis